HireMyMom.com is an online employment outsourcing service that specializes in working-from-home moms.

-If you have work you need done, you can list it on HireMyMom.com free of charge.
-At any given time, there can be over 1000 moms bidding on your projects.
+If you have work you need done, you can list it on HireMyMom.com by selecting one of the 3 job posting package options starting at $14.99.
 The price you’ll pay will vary based on the nature of the work and the experience level of the mom you hire, but generally ranges from $10 to $35 an hour.
-It’s free to post your jobs, so it can be a good place to find a reliable virtual assistant.
+It can be a good place to find a reliable virtual assistant.

 HireMyMom aims to connect businesses that need help in the areas of:

 On the “worker” side, the site caters to qualified moms in search of work-from-home jobs.

 For employers, Hire My Mom charges a nominal fee ($14.99-$39) to post a job to their audience: